|Summary Prospectus||February 28, 2012|

 An investment in the Fund entails risk.
 The Fund could lose money or its performance could trail that of other investment alternatives.
 The Adviser cannot guarantee that the Fund will achieve its objective.
 In addition, the Fund presents some risks not traditionally associated with most mutual funds and exchange-traded funds.
 It is important that investors closely review all of the risks listed below and understand how these risks interrelate before making an investment in the Fund.
 Turbulence in financial markets and reduced liquidity in equity, credit and fixed income markets could negatively affect issuers worldwide, including the Fund.
 There is the risk that you could lose all or a portion of your money invested in the Fund.

-Adverse Market Conditions Risk Because the Fund magnifies the performance of the Index, its performance will suffer during conditions in which the Index declines.
+Adverse Market Conditions Risk Because the Fund magnifies the inverse performance of the Index, its performance will suffer during conditions in which the Index rises.

 Advisers Investment Strategy Risk The Adviser utilizes a quantitative methodology to select investments for the Fund.
 Although this methodology is designed to correlate the Funds performance with the performance of the Index, there is no assurance that such methodology will be successful and will enable the Fund to achieve its investment objective.